macaodha/batdetect/bat_eval/readme.md

 #### Running on Your Own Data
-* Change the `data_dir = 'wavs/'` variable so that it points to the location of the audio files your want to run the detector on.
+* Change the `data_dir = 'wavs/'` variable so that it points to the location of the audio files you want to run the detector on.
 * Specify where you want to results to be saved by setting `op_ann_dir = 'results/'`.
 * To run open up the command line and type:
   `python run_detector.py`
 * If you want the detector to be less conservative in it's detections lower the value of `detection_thresh`.
+* By setting `save_individual_results = False` the code will not save individual results files.

 ## Misc